×

 "We chose our neighborhood based upon an area that a friend was already living in and recommendations from other US expats.
 About a month prior to our move, we came to London on a flat-hunting trip.
 With our relocation agent, we looked at about 20 flats in three different areas (St Johns Wood, Notting Hill/Holland Park, Kensington) over a two day period," said one person in London.

 "There are several different options for finding a place to live in England.
 A good place to start is online classifieds sites such as Rightmove or Zoopla, where you can browse through hundreds of listings and narrow down your search by location, budget and preference.
 You can also search general property websites such as OnTheMarket, which provides details of rental and buying prices in a local area, or visit local estate agents or letting agents who will be able to provide information on properties in your desired area.
 Word of mouth may be another avenue to explore when searching for a place to live in England; ask friends or family members who may have information on available properties.
-Some estate agents also hold open house viewings that can be useful if you’d like to view properties in person," said one expat who made the move to UK.
+Some estate agents also hold open house viewings that can be useful if you’d like to view properties in person," remarked one foreigner who made the move to UK.

 What is a typical expat home or apartment like in England?